-I sat down with the creator of We$Hookupz 2020 (We$Hookupz for short), another sophomore, who requested that she remain anonymous.
-I will refer to her as the Creator from now on.
-She reflected on the creation of We$Hookupz 2020; the name, of course, is a play on the WesAdmits groups that become lost-and-found and event-sharing pages partway through each year.
+I sat down with the creator of We$Hookupz 2020 (We$Hookupz for short), another sophomore, who requested she remain anonymous.
+I will refer to her as the Creator.
+She reflected on the formation of We$Hookupz 2020; the name, of course, is a play on the WesAdmits Facebook groups that become lost-and-found and event-sharing pages partway through each year.
 When she created We$Hookupz 2020, WesAdmits 2020 would have been the pre-frosh Facebook group.

 “It was some stupid thing that I did while I was drunk on a Friday night at the end of first semester freshman year,” she said.
 “I thought it was some sort of joke with a friend at the time.
 Then we invited a couple people from my hall, and it became kind of a Clark 3 phenomenon and quickly spread…It wasn’t a meme group at first.
 I don’t remember what the first posts were, but I remember they were ridiculous and were the same three friends just commenting on things.
 And I just remember it was super male-dominated, and I was the only girl in it for a month.”

 The school year ended, but We$Hookupz remained active over the summer.
 I remember staying in contact with people in the page through stupid jokes, and I even posted a few memes of my own.
-It was definitely still a small group then; it probably had just over 100 members.
+It was still a small group then with just over 100 members.

 Coming back to school this year reinvigorated the page with new members and fresh content.
 I was an admin of the page at this point, so I felt responsible for creating and posting new content.
 None of the admins felt the need to curate the posts, however.

 Camilla Lopez ’19, an active member in the group who became an admin sometime after I did, commented on the first burst of new content posted on the page.
 These posts were “starter pack” memes, which use a collage-like, messy layout to display the stereotypic clothing, sayings, and actions that represent a group of people.